School: KIPP North Star Primary

 As a community school, KIPP North Star Primary is both a place and a set of partnerships.
 We seek the feedback, guidance, and support of parents, families, and community organizations to ensure that our building is an empowering and welcoming space.

 In Spring 2018, we asked our school community what kind of school they wanted for their children.
-Parents and families told us four core values that they wanted to see espoused at KNSP: safety, love, challenge, and empowerment.
+Parents and families told us four core values that they wanted to see espoused at KNSP: safety, challenge, empowerment, love.

 Our primary responsibility is our students’ physical and emotional safety.
 By setting clear expectations, having organized spaces and routines, and helping students resolve issues with a restorative process, we are creating a safe and comfortable space where students can learn social emotional skills to solve problems independently.

 For our students to feel a sense of belonging in their school we must show them and tell them we love them, each and every day.
 We encourage students to identify their feelings and we place an emphasis on community within each classroom, each grade, and the school as a whole.
 We are committed to these practices so students know they are loved by multiple adults, they understand they have peers to support them in school, and they have familiar daily routines.